Krones Commences Geothermal System Installation at Manufacturing Facility in Hungary

 , a player in packaging solutions for the food and beverage industry, has initiated construction on a groundbreaking sustainable energy project at its manufacturing facility in Debrecen, Hungary.
 The primary objective of this venture is to enable the Hungarian plant to eradicate its reliance on gas boilers and achieve net zero emissions by the year 2030.

-The endeavor includes the deployment of a photovoltaic system and the first phase of a system, with completion expected by the close of 2023.
+The endeavor includes the deployment of a system and the first phase of a geothermal system, with completion expected by the close of 2023.
 The comprehensive project is slated for finalization in 2024, and by the end of the same year, the Debrecen plant is set to operate independently of gas, marking a significant milestone as the first net-zero facility within the Krones Group.

 Currently, the Debrecen facility relies on two 1-MW gas boilers to meet its heating requirements.
 To establish an alternative, sustainable source for heating and cooling, the project will introduce a geothermal probe system in conjunction with three heat pumps.